-Care Coordination includes, but not to:s a component of the services provided by the DHCFP Health Care Coordinators which assists the participant to remain in his or her home.
+Care Coordination includes, not to: is a component of the services provided by the DHCFP Health Care Coordinators which assists the participant to remain in his or her home.
 The role of the DHCFP Health Care Coordinator is to:

-- Ffacilitate access to medical, social, educational and other needed services regardless of the funding source. - Mmonitor annual quarterly calendar costs incurred and discuss with family during the yearly home visit to ensure that expenditures doare not exceeded for the allowable cost limits and assist the family in prioritizing services. - Pprepare parent or guardian for transition to other services when Medicaid eligibility is no longer met under the Katie Beckett Eligibility Option (i.e. SSI eligibility, age 19) and or assist with any ongoing or unmet needs. - a.
+- 1. Ffacilitate access to medical, social, educational, and other needed services regardless of the funding source. - 2.
+Mmonitor annual quarterly calendar costs incurred and discuss with family during the yearly home visit to ensure that expenditures are do not exceeded for the allowable cost limits and assist the family in prioritizing services. - 3.
+Pprepare parent or guardian for transition to other services when Medicaid eligibility is no longer met under the Katie Beckett Eligibility Option (i.e. SSI eligibility, age 19) and or assist with any ongoing or unmet needs. - a.
 Coordinate with the DWSS caseworker to change eligibility category; - b.
-Refer to Medicaid Waiver programs as appropriate; and c3.
-Refer to community resources.
+Refer to Medicaid Waiver programs as appropriate; and - c.
+3.-Refer to community resources.